ApurvaSawant11/Dazzle-Ecommerce/README.md

 ## Introduction

-- Dazzle Cerashop is built with an idea to sell products that has less harmful impact on environment.
+- Dazzle Cerashop is built with an idea to sell products that have less harmful impact on environment.

 - Fully responsive